As Good as I Once Was: Critical reception

 "As Good as I once Was" has since become one of Keith's signature songs, as well as one of his most successful.
 Matt Bjorke writing for About.com stated "the song is a good one, so good that it rivals anything off of Toby's "How Do You Like Me Now?!" album.
 It's a fun track about getting older, and how we don't have as much "energy" as we once had."
 Sputnik Music called it "a testament to how much old age sucks" while Allmusic declared the song was "wonderfully self-depreciating".

+In 2026, Riley Green, Jessi Alexander, Erik Dylan, and Wyatt McCubbin wrote a song called "Think as You Drunk", with additional co-writers' credit given to Keith and Emerick for its interpolation of "As Good as I Once Was", with Keith's own vocal sampled at the end of the song.
+This song was released as the lead single from Green's 2026 album That's Just Me.

 Chart performance

 "As Good as I Once Was" debuted at number 37 on the U.S. Billboard Hot Country Singles & Tracks for the week of May 21, 2005.
 The single peaked at number one on the Billboard Hot Country Songs chart for the week of July 23, 2005, staying for six weeks.
-This song and his 2003 single "Beer for My Horses" are both his longest-running number one hits, each having spent six weeks at number one.
+This song and Keith's 2003 single "Beer for My Horses" are both his longest-running number one hits, each having spent six weeks at number one.
 Following Keith's death on February 5, 2024, the single would re-enter the Hot Country Songs chart at number 19 on the chart week dated February 17, 2024, being one of five Toby Keith songs to re-enter the chart that week.

 The song was named BMI's Song of the Year for 2006.